 places little emphasis on substantive thinking or on trying

-.
+to influence public policy.
 For example, Leong, although in

 charge of YP's international activities, claimed to have no